 Reducing of light divergence led to excessively increase of image contrast.
-On the other hand, higher divergence deteriorated quality background (Fig. 6).
+On the other hand, higher divergence deteriorated quality background.
 Quality deteriorated with higher intensity of electric field.
 The very high intensity is used in industrial applications to reach high yield of fibers.
 The scene rendering, or changes in brightness between the individual phases of the process, were not satisfactory.

 Fig. 5 Comparison of electric process (a) PAN (polyacrylonitrile solution of low viscosity), and (b) PUR (polyurethane solution of high viscosity).

-The difference between monitoring using the shadow method (the image is not inverted), and diffuse light is seen in figure 4 and 5.
-The diffuse light illumination is more sensitive to fluid volume close to wire than the bending instability above.
+Monitoring using the shadow method (the image is not inverted), and diffuse light.
+This kind of illumination is more sensitive to fluid volume close to wire than the bending instability above.
 The jets appear to be thinner in comparison to reflection method illumination.